A message from Altice (Optimum) to it's Westchester Customers 8/12/20:

 - Ensure a supply of water for sanitary purposes such as cleaning and flushing toilets.
 Fill the bathtub and other large containers with water.

-During a Hurricane, If you are unable to evacuate, go to your safe room.
+During a major storm, If you are unable to evacuate, go to your safe room.
 If you do not have one, follow these guidelines:

 - Close all interior doors—secure and brace external doors.